RosaServer/RosaServerCore/README.md

 ## Configuration

-Copy `config.sample.lua` to `config.lua` and modify to your heart's content.
+Copy `config.sample.yml` to `config.yml` and modify to your heart's content.

 ## Scripting